ajw287/diffgerber/README.md

 N.B. at this time (Jul-23) pygerber library only seems to work with a subset of gerber files.

+Aug-23:  Going to start on a V2.0 with only pygerber backend. :8

 ![Picture of the Gerber Difftool](docs/pics/GerberDifferenceViewer.png?raw=true "diffgerber")

 1. Click "Browse" on the left-hand column, navigate to "./example/1/" click "OK".
 You should see two layers of gerbers